Health Information Exchange

 - MIPS eligible clinicians are required to report certain measures from each of the four objectives, with performance-based scoring occurring at the individual measure-level.
 Each measure will be scored based on the MIPS eligible clinician’s performance for that measure, based on the submission of a numerator/denominator, or a “yes or no” statement.

-- If an exclusion is claimed for this measure, redistribution of the points will be determined during 2019 rulemaking and will be effective retroactively to 2019.
+- If an exclusion is claimed for this measure, the 20 points will be redistributed to the Provide Patients Electronic Access to Their Health Information measure.

 - Actions included in the numerator must occur within the performance period.